Mani D scores 21st league goal of the season from the spot as Pools secure successive home wins against Aldershot

 The home side, who had both Dieseruvwe and Featherstone booked for dissent, were sitting deep and inviting pressure as Aldershot’s approach turned from attacking to the Alamo although the home side still posed a threat on the break and substitute Chay Cooper passed up a presentable opportunity with nine minutes of normal time remaining, curling an effort well wide.

-Pools had a golden chance to put the game to bed when Callum Cooke attempted to round Van Stappershoef before Dieseruvwe’s half-volley was cleared off the line, but the hosts didn’t have to wait much longer.
+Pools had two golden chances to put the game to bed late on when Callum Cooke attempted to round Van Stappershoef before Dieseruvwe’s half-volley was cleared off the line.

-From the resulting Featherstone corner, Tom Parkes capped another superb performance with a towering header into the roof of the net to make it 2-0.
+However, the hosts weren’t made to wait much longer and, from the resulting Featherstone corner, Tom Parkes capped another superb performance with a towering header that cannoned off the crossbar and in to make it 2-0.

-There was still time for a late scuffle in the home team’s box but the result was never in doubt as Pools made sure they’d be playing National League football again next season, severely denting Aldershot’s play-off hopes in the process.
+There was still time for a late scuffle in the home team’s box but the result was never in doubt as Pools all but guaranteed they’d be playing National League football again next season, severely denting Aldershot’s play-off hopes in the process.

 Pools: Jameson, Ferguson, Parkes, Waterfall, Stephenson, Featherstone (capt), Crawford, Cooke (sub, Darcy, 89), Agyemang (sub, Cooper, 71), Grey, Dieseruvwe (sub, Steel, 90+1).